pylipp/dotfiles/README.md

-git clone https://github.com/pylipp/dotfiles .files cd .files git submodule update --init --recursive source setup.sh install_complete
+git clone https://github.com/pylipp/dotfiles .files cd .files git submodule update --init --recursive bash setup/complete_setup.bash global
 ```

 This will install and set up vim, zsh, and some more tools.

 ## Programs and tools

-Some of these are not installed with `install_complete`.
-See `setup.sh` for specific installation functions.
+Some of these are not installed with `complete_setup.bash`.
+See `setup/` for specific installation scripts.

 Functionality | Program name | Notes
 ------------- | ------------ | -----